 Ways to Practice Kitchen Witchery

-It’s probably easier to describe what kitchen witchery is NOT than to describe what it is, because you can pretty much customize it for you.
+It’s probably easier to describe what kitchen witchery is NOT than to describe what it is, because you can customize it to suit your own yearnings and interests.

 I usually say that I’m witchy because I’m not technically a pagan.
 For me, a lot of my practice is about honoring my ancestors.
 I use old world magic, from both sides of my family.